.

 The story they tell is often a convincing one.
 Yet it is also relies on a profoundly one-sided reading of the evidence at hand.
 This is because, for every tale of an aid failure, there examples of aid successes to counter the pessimism.
 A recent article in Foreign Policy Magazine written by three more honest aid sceptics notes as much, conceding that:

 Aid has accomplished some great things.
 On the health front, smallpox has been eradicated, infant mortality rates have been lowered, and illnesses such as diarrhea and river blindness have been widely treated.
-Aid programs have improved women’s access to modern contraception in Bangladesh and Egypt and helped increase school enrollment in Uganda and Burkina Faso…In the last decade, aid has helped restore peace and order after conflicts in places including Bosnia, East Timor, and Sierra Leone.
-In addition, aid can be a vehicle for policy advice and dialogue between recipients and outsiders.
+Aid programs have improved women’s access to modern contraception in

 Aid in short, can work, but – at the same time – it can fail: something that happens too often.

 Which brings me to the central point that I want to make tonight: I think that we should increase aid, and meet our obligations to the world’s poor.
-At the same time though I think that this increase needs to be part of a contract between New Zealand’s aid community and the New Zealand taxpayer.
-The contract being that, as we increase aid levels we need to increase our efforts to find out what works.
+At the same time though I think that this increase needs to be part of a contract between

 In saying this, just to be clear, I should point out here that we are not, as it stands, completely ignorant in when it comes to figuring out what sort of aid works.
 Already we have some indication of what best practice in aid giving looks like.
 For a start, the aid that is given needs to be given genuinely – something that didn’t happen in the cold war and still doesn’t happen with many country’s aid.
-However, in New Zealand, we do avoid most of the worst aspects of so-called boomerang giving.
-We don’t for example give aid that is tied to purchases of New Zealand goods.
+However, in

-There are also numerous guidelines for effective aid practice in existence, such as the Paris Declaration.
-And these I think are useful, but they are not perfect and tend to rely on assumptions of best practice rather than proven outcomes.
+There are also numerous guidelines for effective aid practice in existence, such as the

 The aid community also, it should be noted, makes a concerted effort – via monitoring and evaluation – to assess the effectiveness of aid projects.
 And this is useful – although I think that it tends to be constrained by scope.